-The Chelsea Public School and the Chelsea community share many ties; some even consider the K-12 school to be the heart of our rural, close-knit community.
-The school is viewed as a community center, a gathering place for events during all seasons, a meeting place for community-based organizations, and a central site for recreational activities.
-Chelsea residents have long displayed an appreciation for the unique kind of education afforded by a small school along with a willingness to support the school, both financially through taxes and donations, as well as philosophically, through volunteerism, in-kind gestures, and intense interest.

-The 2012-2013 school year seems a fitting bookmark for the Chelsea Public School.
-It was an exceptional year of growth, innovation, and achievement, and it marks a full century of our community shepherding and educating its students in an historic and inspiring school building.
-But it is not the end of a book, hence the book mark.
-This place in the history of our community's school is for pause and reflection, but the story continues.

-The passion and appreciation for the Chelsea Public School was manifested in a grand re-dedication ceremony during Chelsea's Old Home Day on August 25, 2012.
-The original school building was about to embark on its 100th year of fostering student learning and community curiosity.

-The buildings and grounds of the Chelsea Public School have changed in recent years, creating a campus-like atmosphere.
+- B. The Chelsea School ("School") has recently experienced significant organizational and operational changes.
+The First Branch Unified School District ("District") now owns and operates the schools in Chelsea and Tunbridge and has consolidated the schools under the direction of a six-member Board of Directors ("Board") comprised of three members each from Chelsea and Tunbridge.
+The Board reports to the White River Valley Supervisory District.
+Consequently, both Chelsea and Tunbridge have dissolved their respective school boards. - C. Pursuant to the consolidation, students in grades K-4 attend classes in the Tunbridge facility while students in grades 5-8 attend classes in the Chelsea facility.
+The consolidation eliminated the Chelsea High School.
+District high school students now must travel to neighboring towns to continue their education.
+Currently, students attend such institutions, including, but not limited to: South Royalton High School; Thetford Academy; and Sharon Academy. - D. The buildings and grounds of the School have changed in recent years, creating a campus-like atmosphere.
 Physically, the main difference is that there is no longer thru traffic permitted between the school and the gymnasium.
 The roadway that intersected the grounds at one time has been eliminated.
 The original school building is the two-story wooden building, which faces the south common.
-It was built in 1912 and houses grade K-5 classrooms, a technology/literacy lab, and the elementary Special Education classrooms.
-The basement level of the building hosts the school's cafeteria and the middle and high school Special Education classroom.

-The newer brick wing, which extends south of the original building, was built in 1977-1978.
-It connects the original school with an Industrial Arts facility (40° X 80°) built in 1970.
+It was built in 1912 and houses grade 5-8 classrooms, and a technology/ literacy lab.
+The basement level of the building hosts the school's cafeteria and the middle school Special Education classroom. - E. The newer brick wing, which extends south of the original building, was built in 1977-1978.
+It connects the original school with an Industrial Arts facility (40' X 80') built in 1970.
 This wing houses the school library, administrative offices, the school guidance office, the school nurse's office, staff and student restrooms, as well as eight classrooms.
 The Industrial Arts facility has been converted into two classrooms and one workshop, where middle school post and beam construction program has designed and built a number of impressive post and beam structures.
-The K-12 art classroom and a faculty lounge are also located in this section of the building.
-Attached to the southeast end of the building is a 13° X 16' room, constructed in 1988, which is currently used as office space.

-The school gymnasium is the other main building on campus.
+The middle school art classroom and a faculty lounge are also located in this section of the building.
+Attached to the southeast end of the building is a 13' X 16' room, constructed in 1988, which is currently used as office space. - F. The school gymnasium is the other main building on campus.
 It was built in 1951 and later expanded upon in 1984.
-In addition to the main gymnasium/auditorium space, the building also houses the K-12 music classroom, boys' and girls' locker rooms, restrooms, the physical education teacher's office, and a coach's room.
+In addition to the main gymnasium/auditorium space, the building also houses the music classroom, boys' and girls' locker rooms, restrooms, the physical education teacher's office, and a coach's room.
 The stage area is currently used as physical fitness space.
 The gymnasium's wood floor is refinished annually.
 A heavy-duty plastic cover protects the floor during non-athletic events.
 The gymnasium boiler was also replaced in 2001.
-During the summer of 2006, the main lighting in the gymnasium was replaced with energy efficient fixtures.

-A new approach to the gym was designed and constructed in 2004.
+During the summer of 2006, the main lighting in the gymnasium was replaced with energy efficient fixtures. - G. A new approach to the gym was designed and constructed in 2004.
 A universally accessible ramp and two-tiered angled concrete stairway now form the perimeter of an outdoor courtyard between the school and gym.
 A roof covers a portion of the ramp, which runs parallel with the gym and the general entrance area to the gym.
 Sidewalks delineate paths between the two buildings and various plantings by staff and students have significantly enhanced the entry points of the school.
-Teachers often host classes outdoors in this space, students enjoy lunches on picnic tables and benches, and safety is preserved with the elimination of thru traffic.
+Teachers often host